windmill-labs/windmilldocs/docs/cli_local_dev/1_vscode-extension/index.md

 # VSCode Extension

 The Windmill VSCode extension allows you to run your scripts & flows and preview the output within VSCode.
-This feature lets you preview your work without leaving your code editor.
+This feature lets you preview your work without leaving the code editor.

 ![demo](./main.png.webp)